-The efficacy of monocrystalline solar panels is the best and highest as compared to others.
+The efficacy of monocrystalline solar panels is the best and highest compared to others.
 With an efficacy rate of 20%, the results provided by these solar panels remain surpassing to date.
-Furthermore, monocrystalline also comes with a better wattage, the average wattage being around 300w to 400w (watts).
+Furthermore, monocrystalline has a better wattage, the average wattage being around 300w to 400w (watts).
 This rate and wattage also allow monocrystalline to generate more power.
-Monocrystalline solar panels have 60 cells and 72-96 cell variants, another reason behind their potential to produce more electricity than Polycrystalline and Thin-film.
+Monocrystalline solar panels have 60 cells and 72-96 cell variants, another reason behind their potential to produce more electricity than Polycrystalline and thin film.

 Monocrystalline Solar Panels Cost

 Monocrystalline Solar Panels are more on the pricey side as compared to other panels.
 The reason is the time-consuming manufacturing process and, of course, the pure crystals of silicon that add to its efficiency and performance.
 Furthermore, the Czochralski process is used to sieve out the impure ones to extract the most refined quality silicon crystals.
 The leftover ones are later used in the manufacturing of polycrystalline.